samisbackagain05/Mini-Python-Games-/Python Games/Country Guesser Game/README.md

 ```
 (please paste the file path of where your 'requirements.txt' file is at)

+2. replace the file path of images in main,py with the file paths of where your images are loacted within your file directory.
-2. run main.py on vsc
+3. run main.py